helidon-io/helidon/docs/se/guides/dbclient.md

 3. Remove a book from the library.
 4. Return the book information in Json format.
 <!--@mdc :: -->

-endpoints and application features can be changed from these rules by creating or modifying methods. `{name}` is a path parameter for the book name.
+To summarize, there is one endpoint that can manipulate books.
+The number of endpoints and application features can be changed from these rules by creating or modifying methods. `{name}` is a path parameter for the book name.
 The architecture of the application is defined, so the next step is to create these